Changes from April 2020

-As a director of a Limited Company, there are a number of factors to consider when deciding whether to buy a car personally or purchase it through your Limited Company.
-The answer will depend on a number of factors including if you are VAT registered, how many business miles you travel, how many personal miles you travel and the type/size of car you are purchasing & how long you expect to keep the car for.
+There are a number of factors to consider when deciding whether to buy a car personally or purchase it through your limited company.
+The answer will depend on a number of factors including if you are VAT registered, how many business miles you travel, how many personal miles you travel and the type/size of the car you are purchasing & how long you expect to keep the car for.

 Purchase the car personally